Dependency injection

 The Symfony container implementation is usually configured to actively scan the extension classes for needed injections.
 All it takes are just a couple of lines within the Services.yaml file.
 This should be done within all extensions that contain PHP classes and it is the fundamental setup we will outline in the following sections.

-For developers, it is important to understand that dealing with Symfony DI is an early core bootstrap thing.
-The system will fail upon misconfiguration, so frontend and backend may be unreachable.
+For developers, it is important to understand that dealing with Symfony DI is an early core bootstrap and cached thing.
+The system will fail upon misconfiguration, leading to unreachable frontend and backend.

 Important terms